Doctor of Podiatric Medicine

 Fourth Year Clinical Rotations

-In the fourth year, you have the opportunity to base their clinical training at one of several affiliated medical centers.
+In the fourth year, you have the opportunity to base your clinical training at one of several affiliated medical centers.

 Four-Year Average Graduation Rate